-Employer engagement, and in particular SME innovation, remains an important area in South West College with support to some 150 businesses supported annually through the South West College InnoTech innovation centre.
+Employer engagement, and in particular Small and Medium Sized Enterprises (SME) innovation, remains an important area in South West College with 250 businesses supported annually through the South West College InnoTech innovation centre.
 This includes InnovateUs innovation support, innovation vouchers, Intertrade Ireland Boost programme and Knowledge Transfer Partnerships.
 Product development and innovation is at the heart of growth, but often needs costly technology support.
 These programmes help businesses to develop new and innovative products, improve existing products, streamline production processes, implement quality systems, improve environmental performance, enhance design capabilities, and develop and implement IT solutions.
 They enable companies to seek knowledge and expertise from colleges on projects such as: